TheStig294/100-more-randomats-pack-1/README.md

 1. Drop Shot! - While not crouching, damage you deal heals instead
 1. Doomed! - You can only look side-to-side
 1. Trigger Happy - When someone shoots, everyone else does too
-1. First come, first served! - Only the 1st person to search a body can see its role

 # Randomats